tlaitinen/yesod-dsl/README.md

 avoid clashes with reserved words of the DSL.

 Built-in values for FieldType are Word32, Word64, Int32, Int64, Text, Bool,
-Double, TimeOfDay, Day, UTCTime, ZonedTime.
+Double, TimeOfDay, Day, UTCTime, ZonedTime, and Checkmark.
 If the FieldType ends in "Id", then the prefix must be a valid entity or class name.

 A field with an "entity class" type is replaced with a number of fields referencing the Id field in each entity implementing the class.
 For this